 When I first started traveling full-time a little over three years ago, most of the entrepreneurs I met built businesses.
 Some online, some with brick-and-mortar locations.
-It was all over the map, and it was interesting to see what business models propagated in a given area: such things can tell you a lot about the local economy and culture and whatnot.
+It was all over the map, and it was interesting to see what business models propagated in a given area.
+Such things can tell you a lot about the local economy and culture.

 These days, startups are all the rage in the US, and that trend has seen massive growth overseas, as well.
 I still meet up with folks running restaurants and hardware stores, but most people I connect with are building websites and apps and providing services online.

 I don’t think the move online is a bad thing, most of the business I do takes place online, but the other change I’m seeing is in the popularization of startups over businesses, and that does trouble me.

 There’s a difference between businesses and startups, and although the terms are used interchangeably in a lot of cases, the fuzzy line between the two is an important one.

 A business is something you build to provide a service or product to your clients or customers, and you make money by exchanging value for value.

 A startup aspires to be a business, but requires an injection of funding from an outside source before it can really take off and become sustainable.

 There are businesses that eventually end up taking on investors of some sort, or go public on the stock market which allows anyone to invest in stock.
 There are startups that make money from day one and continue to make money, and while most take on investors despite this, they do it not to survive, but to more effectively compete.

 An incubator (or accelerator, but the difference between the two is largely branding, so I’ll refer to both by the former title for simplicity) is a program that takes aspiring entrepreneurs in and gives them access to resources in the shape of advisors, connections, and money.
 The money on offer is usually meager, but the advisors and connections are the real cake, as that’s what budding businesses need.